xlingumass/docs-md/index.md

 !["A Joint Labs meeting."](images/jlabs.jpg)

-**Joint lab meetings for Spring 2019 will be held in the Integrative Learning Center, Room N451, every other Thursday at 4 PM starting January 24.**
+**Joint lab meetings for Spring 2019 will be held in the Integrative Learning Center, Room N458, every other Thursday at 4 PM starting September 5th.**

 [//]: # (get examples for tutorials)